ocaml/dune/doc/concepts.rst

 - ``(system <cmd>)`` to execute a command using the system shell: ``sh`` on Unix and ``cmd`` on Windows
 - ``(bash <cmd>)`` to execute a command using ``/bin/bash``.
-This is obviously not very portable
+This is obviously not very portable.
 - ``(diff <file1> <file2>)`` is similar to ``(run diff <file1>
   <file2>)`` but is better and allows promotion.
 See `Diffing and
-  promotion`_ for more details
+  promotion`_ for more details.
 - ``(diff? <file1> <file2>)`` is similar to ``(diff <file1>
   <file2>)`` except that ``<file2>`` should be produced by a part of the
   same action rather than be a dependency, is optional and will be consumed by ``diff?``.
 - ``(cmp <file1> <file2>)`` is similar to ``(run cmp <file1>
   <file2>)`` but allows promotion.
 See `Diffing and promotion`_ for
-  more details
+  more details.
 - ``(no-infer <DSL>)`` to perform an action without inference of dependencies and targets.
 This is useful if you are generating dependencies in a way that Dune doesn't know about, for instance by calling an external build system.
 - ``(pipe-<outputs> <DSL> <DSL> <DSL>...)`` to execute several actions (at least two) in sequence, filtering the ``<outputs>`` of the first command through the other command, piping the standard output of each one into the input of the next.
-  This action is available since dune 2.7.
+  This action is available since Dune 2.7.

-As mentioned ``copy#`` inserts a line directive at the beginning of the destination file.
+As mentioned, ``copy#`` inserts a line directive at the beginning of the destination file.
 More precisely, it inserts the following line:

 .. code:: ocaml

     # 1 "<source file name>"

-Most languages recognize such lines and update their current location, in order to report errors in the original file rather than the copy.
-This is important as the copy exists only under the ``_build`` directory and in order for editors to jump to errors when parsing the output of the build system, errors must point to files that exist in the source tree.
-In the beta versions of dune, ``copy#`` was called ``copy-and-add-line-directive``.
-However, most of time one wants this behavior rather than a bare copy, so it was renamed to something shorter.
+Most languages recognize such lines and update their current location to report errors in the original file rather than the copy.
+This is important beause the copy exists only under the ``_build`` directory, and in order for editors to jump to errors when parsing the output of the build system, errors must point to files that exist in the source tree.
+In the beta versions of Dune, ``copy#`` was called ``copy-and-add-line-directive``.
+However, most of time, one wants this behavior rather than a bare copy, so it was renamed to something shorter.

-Note: expansion of the special ``%{<kind>:...}`` is done relative to the current working directory of the part of the DSL being executed.
-So for instance if you have this action in a ``src/foo/dune``:
+Note: expansion of the special ``%{<kind>:...}`` is done relative to the current working directory of the DSL being executed.
+So for instance, if you have this action in a ``src/foo/dune``:

 .. code:: lisp